raspberrypilearning/getting-started-web-dev/en/step_6.md

 [[[using-rem]]]

-CSS can also be used to responsively change the layout of the page.
+CSS can also be used to responsively change the layout of the page:

 [[[side-by-side-section]]]